actualbudget/docs/docs/backup-restore/restore.md

 `This budget cannot be loaded with this version of the app.
 Make sure the app is up-to-date.`

 This should only happen when you're upgrading from a Docker image with the `edge` tag to a stable release, such as `latest`.
 This should not happen in other instances.
-If you find yourself seeing this bug,
+If you find yourself seeing this bug, please submit a bug report.

 **IMPORTANT NOTE**: You *MUST* download a backup of each of your budgets using the process outlined above **before** continuing.
 It's always good practice to backup your data before upgrading to a new verison.